liyt96/ML-pipeline-for-IR/README.md

 * TF IDF
 * BM 25
 * Unigram LM with Laplace smoothing
-* Unigram LM Unigram LM with Jelinek-Mercer smoothing
+* Unigram LM with Jelinek-Mercer smoothing

 as features.
 The scores are calculated by the documents and the queries.